Moose reduction program (2015-2018)

-Cape Breton Highlands National Park’s moose reduction program began in the fall of 2015 in an effort to restore the boreal forest and maintain the diversity of the forest ecosystem.
-The current moose population in Cape Breton Highlands National Park is unsustainable.
+Cape Breton Highlands National Park’s moose reduction program began in the fall of 2015, and concluded in 2018 in an effort to restore the boreal forest and maintain the diversity of the forest ecosystem.
+At the time of the Bring Back the Boreal project, the moose population in Cape Breton Highlands National Park was unsustainable.

-In 2012, after the Hyperabundant Moose Management Plan was approved, Parks Canada and the Mi’kmaq of Nova Scotia entered into an Interim Arrangement which signals areas where the two would like to work together (the Interim Arrangement was renewed in 2017).
+In 2012, Parks Canada and the Mi’kmaq of Nova Scotia entered into an Interim Arrangement which signals areas where the two would like to work together (the Interim Arrangement was renewed in 2017).
 This encourages Parks Canada and the Mi’kmaq of Nova Scotia to collaborate on areas of mutual interest including cultural and natural resources, consultation, access/park entry, gathering of plants and other natural objects, and the establishment of advisory committees.
-As part of this agreement, the Mik'maq of Nova Scotia are provided first access to harvest hyper abundant wildlife populations inside Cape Breton Highlands National Park.
+As part of this agreement, the Mik'maq of Nova Scotia are provided first access to harvest hyperabundant wildlife populations inside Cape Breton Highlands National Park.

 Frequently Asked Questions

-How are moose impacting the boreal forest in Cape Breton Highlands National Park?
+How have moose impacted the boreal forest in Cape Breton Highlands National Park?

 The massive spruce budworm outbreak in the 1970-80s killed mature trees in vast areas of the boreal forest.
 The young trees that sprouted afterwards were a favourite food for moose, and the moose population has grown so large that it has stalled the natural forest regeneration, turning large areas into grassland.
 This does not occur naturally in the boreal forest and many boreal plants and animals have been affected.
 Many species depend on healthy boreal forests including species at risk such as the Bicknell's thrush and the provincially rare American marten, and the Canada lynx.